Info

 Consider/Ask Yourself:

-Morgan’s Question:
+Lisa’s Question:

-Morgan’s Key Insights and Ahas:
+Lisa’s Key Insights and Ahas:

-• She feels shame around her habit.
+• She tests her partner.

 How to Get Over It and On With It: